 6. Portugal’s oldest ally is… England!

 Here’s a fun fact about Portugal for history fans.
 Dating back to centuries and centuries ago, England signed a treaty with Portugal back in 1386 (the Treaty of Windsor, if you must know).
-It’s also thought to be possibly the oldest and longest-running alliance between modern nations ever.
+It’s also thought to be the oldest and longest-running alliance between modern nations.

 7. Lisbon was struck by one of the worst disasters in world history

 A super-violent earthquake, estimated at a magnitude of 8.5 to 9, brought utter destruction to Lisbon in 1755.
-Not only was there the earthquake damage, but there was also widespread fire and even a huge tsunami that all but wiped out the city.
+There was not only earthquake damage but also widespread fire and even a huge tsunami that wiped out the city.
 Wow.

 Following the earthquake, Lisbon was rebuilt, naturally.
-But what was amazing was the way that they tested the strength of new buildings.
+But what was amazing was how they tested the strength of new buildings.
 Without the gizmos and gadgets of the modern-day, Portuguese authorities came up with an amazing solution: get soldiers to march around tiny models of buildings to simulate the ground shaking in an earthquake.

 9. Lisbon’s Vasco de Gama bridge is really, really long